Mchiir/Mchiir/README.md

 - 🤝 I’m looking to support **Junior Software Developers in achieving their career goals**

-- 👨‍💻 You can view my websites on
-  [Render with Quiz app](https://quick-quiz-app.onrender.com) or [Vercel with Todo app](https://todoapp-client-omega.vercel.app) and friendly DEMO Nextjs [calculator](https://next-calc-nine.vercel.app)

 - 💬 Ask me about **C/C++, Nodejs, java, Typescript, Flask**

 - 📫 I'm available at **mugishachrispin590@gmail.com**